arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Project Members Pane

 On the left side of your lab, you'll see a list of approved users for your lab.
-This will include everyone on your research team, your Project Owner, all of the members of the Arcus Education team (Arcus Education staff help with training and troubleshooting for all of the scientific labs), and any other Arcus staff associated with your project.
+This will include everyone on your research team.
+To better support you, some members of Arcus staff will also have access, although their names will not appear in this panel.
+These include your Project Owner, all of the members of the Arcus Education team (Arcus Education staff help with training and troubleshooting for all of the scientific labs), and any other Arcus staff associated with your project.

-If you notice someone missing from that list who should have access, or if you see someone you don't think should have access, alert your Project Owner.
+If you notice [someone missing from that list who should have access](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/259?q=user&q_time=1722527654548), or if you see someone you don't think should have access, alert your Project Owner.

 ### Arcus Lab Tools Pane